videojs/videojs-contrib-ads/README.md

 ## State Diagram

 To manage communication between your ad integration and the video.js player, the ads plugin goes through a number of states.
+You don't need to be aware of this to build an integration, but it may be useful for videojs-contrib-ads developers or for debugging.

 Here's a state diagram which shows the states of the ads plugin and how it transitions between them:

 ![](ad-states.png)